-- reiterating the U.S. position on maritime territorial claims in the area in various public fora; - expressing strong concerns about China's land reclamation and facilitiesconstruction activities, and calling for a halt on such activities by China and other countries in the region; - taking steps to improve the ability of the Philippines and Vietnam to maintain maritime domain awareness (MDA) and patrol their EEZs; - taking steps to strengthen U.S. security cooperation with Japan, the Philippines, Vietnam, and Singapore, including signing an agreement with the Philippines that provides U.S. forces with increased access to Philippine bases, increasing the scale of joint military exercises involving U.S. and Philippine forces, relaxing limits on sales of certain U.S. arms to Vietnam, 107 and operating U.S. Navy P-8 maritime patrol aircraft from Singapore; 108
+- reiterating the U.S. position on maritime territorial claims in the area in various public fora; - expressing strong concerns about China's land reclamation and facilitiesconstruction activities, and calling for a halt on such activities by China and other countries in the region;

+- taking steps to improve the ability of the Philippines and Vietnam to maintain maritime domain awareness (MDA) and patrol their EEZs; - taking steps to strengthen U.S. security cooperation with Japan, the Philippines, Vietnam, and Singapore, including signing an agreement with the Philippines that provides U.S. forces with increased access to Philippine bases, increasing the scale of joint military exercises involving U.S. and Philippine forces, relaxing limits on sales of certain U.S. arms to Vietnam,111 and operating U.S. Navy P-8 maritime patrol aircraft from Singapore;112 - expressing support for the idea of Japanese patrols in the SCS;113 and - stating that the United States would support a multinational maritime patrol of the SCS by members of ASEAN.114